Company Detail

 EEAST is a great place to work, great people, great career opportunities and a career that can take you anywhere.
 No two days are the same, if you are looking for a varied and supportive environment EEAST can offer you that and more!
 Hear why our employees think it is such a great place to work: -Great employee benefits: -Our equality networks: -Our vision & values: Before you apply, please visit our how to apply page for full guidance: #Careerforlife Job overview This vacancy is for candidates for Hemel, Stevenage and Harlow ONLY.
 Please note: Candidates who have applied and completed the recruitment process within the past 6 months are not eligible to apply at this time.
 We are welcoming applications fromstudentsto continue their Paramedic career with the East of England Ambulance Service Trust.
 This means applicants must have have graduated, or are due to graduate by January 2026.
 If you have completed university placements with EEAST, please include this in your application.
 Candidates must live within one hour's travel of Hemel, Harlow or Stevenage Ambulance Station or be willing to relocate to be eligible to apply.
 Transfer Restrictions:

 Successful applicants will not be eligible to join the internal transfer list for a period of 24 months while completing their consolidation period.
 Main duties of the job At EEAST we expect our paramedic workforce to continue to deliver CQC rated ‘outstanding’ care to our patients and work harmoniously alongside our dedicated team of clinical staff, volunteers, call handlers and dispatchers and support services.
 Paramedics will routinely work with other Allied Health Professionals in partnership organisations in both hospitals and community based services to ensure safe referrals and discharge.
 A shift on an ambulance is like no other workplace.
 You will operate in a wide range of environments, across both urban and rural areas managing everything from birth to end of life, chronic conditions to critical illness or injury.
 The two-year NQP consolidation provides you with a structured, nationally developed program of support, mentorship and supervision allowing you to transition from newly qualified in to a confident and fully autonomous clinician.
 Support includes: No solo responding in first 6 months 150-300 hours supervised practice in first 12 weeks after registration with an experienced paramedic.
 Practice Educator course completion at 9 months onwards, via Trust approved practice education program.
 A 24/7 Clinical Advice Line to validate your clinical decision-making, discharging planning and practice, advice on procedures or escalate critical, complex on scene decisions.
 Personally issued tablet to access electronic patient care records, up to date clinical guidelines, incident management and alternative care pathway applications.
 Working for our organisation Our vision - Outstanding care, exceptional people, every hour of every day. #WeAreEEAST EEAST employs over 5,000 staff with a further 1,000+ volunteers who between them cover 7,500 square miles and care for a population of more than 6 million.
 Our three control rooms in Bedfordshire, Norfolk and Essex handle more than 1 million 999 calls every year, over 2,500 calls a day.
 We manage a fleet of over 1,000 vehicles including double staffed ambulances, rapid response cars, operational commander response vehicles, patient transport and support service vehicles.
 The East of England works alongside 17 Acute Trusts with Accident & Emergency services and a Major Trauma Centre in Cambridge.
 Access is available to neighbouring MTCs such as those in London.
 Our core values: We are accountable We are respectful We strive to be excellent Our 4 goals are: Be an exceptional place to work, volunteer and learn Provide outstanding quality of care and performance Be excellent collaborators and innovators as system partners Be an environmentally and financially sustainable organisation Detailed job description and main responsibilities Benefits include: Career progression opportunities in to advanced clinical practice, leadership, education or research Access to 24/7 clinical advice, Critical Care desk and an Operational Commander Additional 5% fringe (high cost area) in certain areas of Hertfordshire and Essex C1 reimbursement of up to £1,000 (subject to terms and conditions) Level 3 Emergency Response Driving certificate Pay enhancement for out of hours shift working NHS Pension Scheme Free parking Minimum of 27 days annual leave Occupational Health services including a 24hr Employee Assistance Program, mental health and wellbeing, legal and financial services Staff support networks BAME, LGBTQ+, Multi Faith and All Women in EEAST.
 Please review the Job Description and Person Specification.
 Good luck with your application and thank you for considering EEAST as your future employer.
-Person specification Registration & Qualifications Essential criteria Current student on a HCPC approved Paramedic programme On placement with East of England Ambulance Service Evidence of Continuing Professional Development (College of Paramedics membership, PHTLS, Resuscitation Council ALS etc) Desirable criteria HCPC Registered Paramedic (Check register) Skills & Experience Essential criteria Documents the skills and knowledge required for the role (for example care, communication, teamwork) Driving Essential criteria Full UK manual Driving Licence ( a maximum of 3 points for minor offences may be considered) Desirable criteria Emergency Response Driving Qualification C1 Licence (1 for provisional) You will be required to hold a full UK manual driving licence with a minimum of 1 years driving experience (maximum of 3 penalty points for minor motoring offences only).
+Person specification Registration & Qualifications Essential criteria Current student on a HCPC approved Paramedic programme Evidence of Continuing Professional Development (College of Paramedics membership, PHTLS, Resuscitation Council ALS etc) Desirable criteria HCPC Registered Paramedic (Check register) Skills & Experience Essential criteria Documents the skills and knowledge required for the role (for example care, communication, teamwork) Driving Essential criteria Full UK manual Driving Licence ( a maximum of 3 points for minor offences may be considered) Desirable criteria Emergency Response Driving Qualification C1 Licence (1 for provisional) You will be required to hold a full UK manual driving licence with a minimum of 1 years driving experience (maximum of 3 penalty points for minor motoring offences only).
 Employer certification / accreditation badges Applicant requirements You must have appropriate UK professional registration.
 This post is subject to the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (Amendment) (England and Wales) Order 2020 and it will be necessary for a submission for Disclosure to be made to the Disclosure and Barring Service.
 Read Less

 At EEAST we bring together all our skills to provide 24 hour, 365 days a year urgent care to those in need of emergency and non-emergency medical treatment and transport in Bedfordshire, Hertfordshire, Essex, Norfolk, Suffolk and Cambridgeshire.